Prisoner Series: Book 3 Teaser...

 “I see what you’re saying—” Gavin started.

-“Maybe she doesn’t want her gifts,” Grant offered.
+“Whether she’s strong or not, maybe she doesn’t want her gifts,” Grant offered.
 “Or… like Joanna said, she might be happy where she is.
 Who are we to rob her of that?”

 “Or maybe,” Aidan said from the back of the room, “it could be she’s not like you.
 Maybe she’s gone to the dark side, Vader-style.”